On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel analysis technique and demonstrate linear speedup convergence for the \pushpull method across arbitrary strongly connected topologies.
-This discovery enhances the community's comprehension of the \pushpull method and validates its effectiveness.
-Numerical experiments have corroborated our theoretical findings.
+In this paper, we develop a novel analysis and establish, for the first time, the linear-speedup property of the stochastic \pushpull algorithm over arbitrary strongly connected topologies.
+This result advances the understanding of \pushpull and confirms its effectiveness.
+Our theoretical findings are further validated by numerical experiments.